Skip to main content

 Access to DevOps consulting services resources can be secured by using two-factor authentication (2FA), an additional layer of security.
 With 2FA, a user must present two unique identification forms to prove their identity access.

-The first element is something they are aware of, like a password, and the second password is mostly generated on a device they have, like a mobile.
+The first element is something they are aware of, like a password, and the second password is mainly generated on a device they have, like a mobile.
 Even if a user’s password is hacked, 2FA can prevent unauthorized access to resources and systems.

 Useful link: Need to Know About DevSecOps and its Implementation